 Please take a closer look at The Curated Object's talented team.
 Each one of us is a writer and editor (among other things) with a special voice.
 I encourage you to reach out and contact anyone and everyone on this list should you care to offer a compliment or delve further into their work.
-(This list is also being currently updated).
+(This list is currently being updated).

 Natalie Renee Fasano